spencerwoody/SDS383D/README.md

+# Are you supposed to be here? :P

 # SDS383D
 Greetings, human!
 Welcome to my personal repo page for SDS383D for the spring 2017 semester at UT-Austin, taught by Professor James Scott.